How to Partner with HISD

 Virtually every HISD school is in partnership with its community through the Volunteers in Public Schools or the Community Engagement programs.
 Each partnership depends upon the needs of the respective school and its partner’s capacity to share resources.
 The usual steps for forming partnerships are:

 What partnership activities are needed?

 - Identify your group’s/company’s resources and/or areas of expertise that may be shared with a school or the district.

 - Complete the Partner Intake Form

-- The Strategic Partnerships office will schedule a meeting to discuss your interest in forming a partnership with a school.
+- The Community Partnerships office will schedule a meeting to discuss your interest in forming a partnership with a school.
 After the initial conference,we will offer suggestions for partnership activities and for matching the group/business with an appropriate school/department(for districtwide efforts)

 - Meet with the administrator of the selected school/department and discuss the school’s needs.

 - Proposal of partnership activities will be reviewed and consensus reached by partner and the district.

 - Company liaison is selected and responsible for coordinating the partnership.